 We next compared these network dimensions to human brain representations, and we found that the universal dimensions exhibit exceptionally strong brain similarity scores (Fig. \ref{fig_2}).
 This demonstrates that among the many network dimensions examined here, it is only those that are invariably learned by networks with different initial conditions that are also strongly shared with the representations of the human visual system.

 In follow-up analyses, we found that the trend in Figure \ref{fig_2} was consistently observed in each network layer (Fig. \ref{fig_3}), each individual network (Fig. \ref{sup_1}), each individual fMRI subject (Fig. \ref{sup_2}), and in multiple regions of interest in visual cortex (Fig. \ref{sup_3}).
 The observation of this effect in all network layers shows that universality is not restricted to low-level features in early layers but instead extends across the full depth of the network.
 We emphasize that the universality and brain similarity metrics in our analysis pipeline are not guaranteed to be related to one another.
 Using simulated data, we can trivially obtain a range of universality and brain similarity scores while observing no positive relationship between these two metrics (Fig. \ref{sup_4}).
+Furthermore, we re-computed the universality and brain similarity metrics using other mapping procedures to ensure that our findings are not contingent on the specific regression method that we used.
+These analyses showed that the variation in universality and brain similarity across network dimensions is highly consistent when using unregularized regression instead of ridge regression and even when using a one-to-one mapping procedure without any regression-based re-weighting (\ref{alternative}; Fig. \ref{sup_11}).
+Thus, the observed trends are highly robust and are not contingent on regularization or regression-based mapping in general.
 Together, these findings show that among a preponderance of idiosyncratic network dimensions, there exists a smaller subset of highly convergent dimensions that are learned by different network instances and are shared with human vision.